docker/docs/engine/security/trust/content_trust.md

 | ***Stanza***                  | ***Description***   |
 | ----------------------- |---------------|
 | `trust-pinning:root-keys` |A mapping of image globs to root key IDs which should have signed the root metadata of the image trust data.
 These key IDs are canonical IDs; root keys in DCT are certificates tying the name of the image to the repo metadata, so each one’s ID is different per repo.
-The ID of the private key (the canonical key ID) corresponding to the certificate though is the same no matter what the name of the mage.
+The ID of the private key (the canonical key ID) corresponding to the certificate though is the same no matter what the name of the mage.<br>

-If this setting is provided, any image not matching one of these globs will not be trusted at all (with the optional exception of official images - see below)
+If this setting is provided, any image not matching one of these globs will not be trusted at all (with the optional exception of official images - see below)<br>
 If an image’s name matches more than one glob, then the most specific (longest) one is chosen.
 ***Note:*** the Docker Trust CLI or some other tool needs to be able to provide these canonical key IDs, as opposed to just the regular key IDs   |
 |`trust-pinning:library-images` |
 Docker EE will have the docker official images root key ID hard-coded.
-If this option is turned on, users will not have to look up the key ID of the Docker official library images (excluding DTR/UCP) and include it in their `trust-pinning:root-keys` setting - this will pin the official libraries (`docker.io/library/*`) to that hard-coded root key, and the official images will be trusted by default in addition to whatever images are specified by `trust-pinning:root-keys`.
+If this option is turned on, users will not have to look up the key ID of the Docker official library images (excluding DTR/UCP) and include it in their `trust-pinning:root-keys` setting - this will pin the official libraries (`docker.io/library/*`) to that hard-coded root key, and the official images will be trusted by default in addition to whatever images are specified by `trust-pinning:root-keys`.  <br>

-Certified images from Docker Store and DTR/UCP would be considered for a future feature.

 If `trustpinning:root-keys` specifies a key mapping for `docker.io/library/*`, those keys will be preferred for trust pinning.
-Otherwise, if a more general `docker.io/*` or `*` are specified, the official images key will be preferred.  |
+Otherwise, if a more general `docker.io/*` or `*` are specified, the official images key will be preferred.<br>  |

 ### Enable and disable content trust per-shell or per-invocation